Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Conclusion

-In this paper we have studied the \emph{fermiophilic} and \emph{fermiophobic} couplings, in detail, for the full scalar spectrum, where, the scalar masses range from $\sim (200-2000)$ GeV.
-We find that the decay pattern of the scalars are very distinct at different masses.
-The on-shell and off-shell decay modes are highly dependent on the mass differences among the pNGB scalars, which is calculated explicitly in terms of the model parameters.
-We show that the branching ratios of the two singly charged scalars, $\eta_1^{\pm}$ and $\eta_2^{\pm}$ are very different.
-For the \emph{fermiophobic} scenario, at small masses, both the scalars decay to the gauge bosons but at large masses, their decay patterns change.
+In this paper, we have studied the fermiophilic and fermiophobic scenarios for the full scalar spectrum, where, the scalar masses fall in the range $\sim (200-2000)$ GeV.
+We find that the decay patterns of the scalars differ not only across the two scenarios but also within each scenario, as a function of the masswithout The on-shell and off-shell decay modes are highly dependent on the mass differences among the pNGB scalars, which is calculated explicitly in terms of the model parameters $f$, $C_g$ and mixing angles.
+Further, we show that the branching ratios of the two singly charged scalars, $\eta_1^{\pm}$ and $\eta_2^{\pm}$ are very different.
+In the fermiophobic scenario, at small masses, both the scalars decay to the gauge bosons but at large masses, their decay patterns change.
 The heavier $\eta_2^{\pm}$ decays to another on-shell pNGB scalar, accompanied by an off-shell or on-shell gauge boson.
-On the other hand, the scalar, $\eta_1^{\pm}$, due to its small mass-splitting with the other pNGB's, cannot decay to an on-shell pNGB scalar.
-Instead, it prefers to decay to the gauge bosons or on-shell gauge bosons with off-shell pNGB scalars, the latter eventually leading to three gauge bosons.
-For the \emph{fermiophilic} scenario, $\eta_2^{\pm}$ decays to $tb$ or $W^{\pm}bb$ at small masses and on-shell pNGB's at large masses.
-The scalar, $\eta_1^{\pm}$, instead, prefers decaying to $tb$ and $W^{\pm}bb$ at small masses, $Ztb$ at intermediate masses and $W^{\pm}tt$ at large masses.
-Thus, at the collider experiments, these singly charged scalars generate distinct signatures.
-We plan to study these signatures in a follow up work.
+On the other hand, the scalar, $\eta_1^{\pm}$, due to its small mass splitting with the other pNGBs, cannot decay to an on-shell pNGB scalar.
+Instead, it prefers decaying to two gauge bosons.
+In the fermiophilic scenario, $\eta_2^{\pm}$ decays dominantly to a top and a bottom quark, at small and intermediate masses and to an on-shell pNGB and a $W$ boson, at large masses.
+The scalar, $\eta_1^{\pm}$, instead, prefers decaying to a top and a bottom quark at small masses, to $Z\bar{t}b (Z\bar{b}t)$ at intermediate masses and $W^{\pm}\bar{t}t$ at large masses.